SeByDocKy/pvbrain2/README.md

 <br/>_Video in French._

 # Installation steps:
-> First of all be sure you have installed on your machine the ESP32 S3 driver from Sillicon Labs (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+> First of all be sure you have installed on your machine the ESP32 S3 driver from [Sillicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

 Classic procedure: